 The University operates a U.S. Postal Services Contract Station in Plaster Student Union, Room 210, 417-836-5342.
 Hours of operation are Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Services include stamps, money orders, and mailing packages as well as certified, registered, insured, international, and express mail.
 Stamps and other postal items can only be purchased with cash.
 The Contract Station is closed during all official University holidays.

 6.11.22 Bill R. Foster and Family Recreation Center (FRC)

-The Bill R. Foster Recreation Center (FRC), managed by Campus Recreation, offers a place for the entire campus community, including staff, to work out, play and learn about healthy living.
+The Bill R. Foster and Family Recreation Center (FRC), managed by Campus Recreation, offers a place for the entire campus community, including staff, to work out, play and learn about healthy living.
 Memberships are available to staff and include use of all amenities with discounts on wellness classes.
 Employees may also use their non-credit fee benefit for Wellness classes in the FRC including massage therapy and personal training.
 For more details, contact Campus Recreation at 417-836-5334 or www.missouristate.edu/recreation.